Most buyers assume new means better. But new construction contracts are fundamentally different from resale contracts — and not in your favor.

 The Hunterbrook investigation described a "step-by-step corporate playbook designed to push the cost of defects to buyers by exploiting the vast power imbalance between billion-dollar companies and middle-class buyers."

 That characterization is worth taking seriously.
 The contracts used by major production builders are not the product of oversight or laziness.
 They are carefully engineered legal documents, refined over years by sophisticated legal teams, and designed to shift risk from the builder to the buyer at every opportunity.
+To see how different builders compare on these provisions, use our builder comparison tool.

 The Inspection Problem